Agent identity

 - You cannot predict your agent ID before registration

-- If you lose your CLI config, re-running
+- If you lose your CLI config, re-authenticating with

-mnemom initwith the same API key recovers your existing agent ID from the server — the API key hash uniquely identifies your agent - Two uses of the same API key always get the same agent, regardless of which machine or session
+mnemom login(or routing a request through the gateway with the same API key) recovers your existing agent ID from the server — the API key hash uniquely identifies your agent - Two uses of the same API key always get the same agent, regardless of which machine or session

 Finding your agent ID